 A Simple Guide to the Funeral Rites (Janāzah) in Islam: From the Point of Death to the Burial (Illustrated eBook)

-POLITE REQUEST: I have made this eBook freely available for download ― I request that you donate (if you are able) the amount of just £1 or £2 as a sadaqah to the Salafi Bookstore and Islamic Centre (click here) so they can print and distribute free leaflets and booklets to aid the da’wah of Ahlus-Sunnah and Hadīth across the world.
-If you are not able to donate, then make du’ā to Allah that He continues to aid and strengthen this blessed da’wah.
+A REQUEST THAT WILL HELP YOU AND THE DAʿWAH: I have made this book/article freely available, so, I request that you donate a small amount of just £2 or $2 as a donation to the Salafi Bookstore and Islamic Centre so they can continue their work to print and distribute free audios, leaflets and booklets to aid the daʿwah of Ahlus-Sunnah and Hadīth across the world.

-This is a free booklet — a Sadaqah Jāriyah on behalf of my father who has passed away (rahimahullāh) — so please spread it far and wide to all the Muslims who seek the Methodology of the Sunnah.
+This is a free booklet — a Sadaqah Jāriyah on behalf of my father who has passed away (rahimahullāh) — so please spread it far and wide to all Muslims who seek the Methodology of the Sunnah.

-5 Comments
+6 Comments

 1. New version revised today 7th Jan.
 2018.
 No. 5.